Traditional Chinese marriage: Mythological origin

 The story about the marriage of sister and brother Nüwa and Fu Xi told how they invented proper marriage procedures after marrying.
-At that time the world was unpopulated, so the siblings wanted to get married but, at the same time, they felt ashamed.
-So they went up to Kunlun Mountains and prayed to the heavens.
+At that time, the world was unpopulated so the siblings wanted to get married, but at the same time, they felt ashamed.
+They went up to Kunlun Mountains and prayed to the heavens.
 They asked for permission for their marriage and said, "if you allow us to marry, please make the mist surround us."
 The heavens gave permission to the couple, and promptly the peak was covered in mist.
 It is said that in order to hide her shyness, Nüwa covered her blushing face with a fan.
 Nowadays in some villages in China, the brides still follow the custom and use a fan to shield their faces.

 Historic marriage practices

-Endogamy among different classes in China were practiced, the upper class like the Shi class married among themselves, while commoners married among themselves also, avoiding marriage with slaves and other ordinary people.
+Endogamy among different classes in China was practiced, the upper class, such as the Shi, married among themselves.
+Commoners married among themselves as well, avoiding marriage with slaves and other ordinary people.
 This practice was enforced under the law.